rrivirr/rriv-cloud/README.md

 - **DO bucket & key:** Get these from a project admin.
 - **DO access key & secret key:** Create an access key in the [Access Keys](https://cloud.digitalocean.com/spaces/access_keys) section of the Spaces Object Storage in DO.
 Save this in your Proton Pass personal vault.

-To apply Terraform changes, cd into the environment directory (`./tf/environments/...`) and run your terraform command from here.
+To apply Terraform changes, cd into the environment directory (`./02-tf/environments/...`) and run your terraform command from here.
+It is important that you begin with the `management` environment, in order to populate DNS from the loadbalancers that helm already created.
 When you run `terraform init`, you must pass in `-backend-config=backend-$ENV.hcl`.

 #### Debugging "Unauthorized Resource" Terraform Errors
 If you get this error on the kubernetes terraform resources, you may need to re-apply the k8s-cluster module in order to regenerate the kubeconfig: `tf apply -target=module.$ENV_do_sfo2_k8s_rriv_cluster` or `tf apply -target=module.$ENV_do_sfo2_k8s_vault_cluster`